23 Best Free Things to do in Washington DC in 2023

 Rock Creek Park is a perfect destination for enjoying the outdoors in D.C.
 The park includes a 14.5-mile trail for walking, biking, or running, all set amidst urban parkland filled with trees, streams, and wildlife.

-The park trails lead from the Potomac River near the Kennedy Center, up to the National Zoo, and further north all the way into Maryland.
 Along the trail, there are several imposing arch bridges high overhead.
 The park includes other points of interest, such as a nature center, planetarium, and Carter Barron Amphitheater.

 You can learn about even more parks in the Washington, D.C. area, including several nearby National Parks that are definitely worth a visit.